Sandy Springs, Georgia: Services

-The city of Sandy Springs has purchased the old Target Corporation building (originally Richway) located on the corner of Sandy Springs Circle and Johnson Ferry Road.
-In May 2018, the new city hall opened after years of construction.
+A new city hall opened in 2018.

+Controversy

+In April 2025, the Sandy Springs city council enacted an ordinance initially drafted by the Anti-Defamation League that prohibited distributing a leaflet, displaying a sign, or engaging in oral protest within eight feet of someone without their consent.
+The ordinance was criticized by the ACLU of Georgia for violating individuals' freedom of speech, and was unanimously repealed by the city council in May 2025.

 Education

 Primary and secondary schools

 Public schools are operated by the Fulton County School System.
 Elementary schools serving sections of Sandy Springs include Dunwoody Springs Charter Elementary School, Heards Ferry Elementary School, High Point Elementary School, Ison Springs Elementary School, Lake Forest Elementary School, Spalding Drive Charter Elementary School, and Woodland Charter Elementary School.
 Two middle schools, Sandy Springs Middle School and Ridgeview Charter Middle School, and two high schools, North Springs Charter School of Arts and Sciences and Riverwood High School, are in and serve Sandy Springs.

 Private schools located in Sandy Springs include: